reheatvet/notes/content/⭐ Getting Started with dApps.md

 Do you own a dog?
 Does it poop?
 If you have answered yes to both of these questions, then you need ScoopUp!
 Snap a pic of your pupper's poopage, clean it up and get rewarded!

 Their innovative KnowYourDog (KYD) system makes sure verified dog owners get the best possible rewards while keeping bad actors away!
+Reach out to them to get an invite code to KYD!

 Support channels: X, Bluesky, Email